tytydraco/yessleep/out/When_I_was_eight_I_was_friends_with_the_fairies_in_my_yard_But_then_they_started_to_go_missing.md

 Fairies *don't* like candy.
 I was surprised too.
 I grew up with Mom whispering in my ear, “Leave a berry at the bottom of the yard, and perhaps *he* will come see you.”

 I offered Jude a chunk of gummy worm, and he spat it out.

-Jude said fairies eat an assortment of foods, but are carnivores.
+Jude said his kind eat an assortment of foods, but are carnivores.

 He showed me his teeth, elongated spikes, and I wished he hadn't.